Why Do People Not Like Me?

 Sometimes there’s no reason someone does not like you other than the fact they do not like you.
 They cannot pinpoint the reason.
 This is the same reason some people heat up a room with chemistry while others will not get along at all.
 It’s all about different personalities.
 Sometimes opposites attract while other times opposites cannot be in the same room.
 If someone doesn’t like you for any real reason, that’s they’re issue.
 In this case, be yourself, move along and just accept it.
 Some people like you and some don’t.

 5. You’re Too Needy

 You’re not a prince or a princess that everyone wants to save.
-If others feel they’re always coming to your rescue, they’re going to start coming up with excuses all too soon.
+If others feel like they’re always coming to your rescue, they’re going to start coming up with excuses all too soon.
 The constant phone calls, text messages, and direct messages drive others up the wall.
 Needy people walk around thinking everyone is going to leave them, so they have to bombard them with their stories so they won’t walk out.
 In reality, people can only take so much until they’re forced out the door.
 Needy people have to open their doors to others.
 They have to realize other people are in distress at times as well.
 Everyone needs somebody sometimes.
 It’s all about finding the balance in friendships when you need someone else or vice versa.

 6. You’re A Humblebragger